Bioconductor/BBS/Doc/Prepare-Windows-Server-2012-HOWTO.md

-## 3. From the biocbuild account
+## 3. Install BBS git tree and create bbs-3.y-bioc directory structure

-All the steps described in this section should be performed in a PowerShell window.
+All the steps described in this section should be performed in a PowerShell window and from the `biocbuild` account.
 Don't use the Cygwin terminal!
 Generally speaking, the PowerShell window should always be the preferred command line environment when working interactively on a Windows build machine.

-### Install BBS source tree
+### Clone BBS git tree

-In a PowerShell Window, clone BBS git source tree with:
+In a PowerShell Window:

     cd C:\Users\biocbuild
     git clone https://github.com/Bioconductor/BBS